AckerlyXu/heima/articles/storage/storage-use-data-movement-library.md

 Our data movement application is now complete.
 [The full code sample is available on GitHub](https://github.com/azure-samples/storage-dotnet-data-movement-library-app).

 ## Next steps
-In this getting started, we created an application that interacts with Azure Storage and runs on Windows, Linux, and MacOS.
+In this getting started, we created an application that interacts with Azure Storage and runs on Windows, Linux, and macOS.
 This getting started focused on Blob Storage.
 However, this same knowledge can be applied to File Storage.
 To learn more, check out [Azure Storage Data Movement Library reference documentation](https://azure.github.io/azure-storage-net-data-movement).

 [!INCLUDE [storage-try-azure-tools-blobs](../../includes/storage-try-azure-tools-blobs.md)]